oroinc/documentation/user/back-office/system/websites/web-configuration/commerce/product/website-featured-products.rst

 .. begin

+You can control which segment is used to store featured products :ref:`globally <products--featured-products>`, :ref:`per organization <sys--users--organization--commerce--products--featured-products>`, and per website.

+Before enabling the featured products segment for a particular website, make sure you have performed the following actions:

+1. Mark the selected products as featured in the **General** section of the **Products > Products** main menu by setting **Is Featured** to *Yes*.

+2. Create a featured product segment under **Reports & Segments > Manage Segments** as described in the :ref:`Create Segment <user-guide--business-intelligence--create-segments>` topic.

-To update the featured products segment for a particular website:
+Now, update the featured products segment for a website:

 1. Navigate to **System > Website** in the main menu.
 2. For the necessary website, hover over the |IcMore| **More Options** menu to the right of the necessary website and click the |IcConfig| **Configuration** icon to start editing the configuration.